ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Dan Whalen - ARRIS International Plc

-So, we do see an increment but there is pent-up demand it just gets back to traditional spending levels we think as we go through the rest of the year.
+So, we do see an increment but there is pent-up demand it just gets back to traditional spending levels, we think, as we go through the rest of the year.

 George C. Notter - Jefferies LLC

 All right.
-So, if I look back on Q1, I think that was – when we took down expectations for the year I guess exiting Q4 and heading into Q1, one of the pieces of rationale around that reduction was a delay in Gen2 line cards.
-So, I guess, my question is, did you in fact see that softness then materialize in Q1 or is that something that customers just didn't care and just continue to buy the Gen1 version of line card, is that what happened in effect?
+So, if I look back on Q1, I think that was – when we took down expectations for the year, I guess, exiting Q4 and heading into Q1, one of the pieces of rationale around that reduction was a delay in Gen2 line cards.
+So, I guess, my question is, did you in fact see that softness then materialize in Q1 or is that something that customers just didn't care and just continue to buy the Gen1 version of line card, is that what happened in fact?

 Bruce William McClelland - ARRIS International Plc

-Well, one of the key reasons, Q1 is softer than traditional is certainly what we've characterized is a bit of a wait for, for Gen2.
-And as we think about the full year, obviously, we've taken that into account as we provided the guidance for the full year and I think we've tried to indicate here we're certainly incrementally more positive on that plan for the year.
+Well, one of the key reasons, Q1 is softer than traditional is certainly what we've characterized as a bit of a wait for, for Gen2.
+And as we think about the full year, obviously, we've taken that into account as we provided the guidance for the full year, and I think we've tried to indicate here we're certainly incrementally more positive on that plan for the year.
 So, I think we're feeling good about it, George.

 George C. Notter - Jefferies LLC